zuai-logo

 What are the differences between capacitance with and without a dielectric?

-Without Dielectric: Capacitance depends only on plate area and separation. | With Dielectric: Capacitance is increased by a factor of the dielectric constant (ฮบ).
+Without Dielectric: Capacitance depends only on plate area and separation. | With Dielectric: Capacitance is increased by a factor of the dielectric constant.

-Without Dielectric: Electric field is solely determined by the charge and plate separation. | With Dielectric: Electric field is reduced due to the polarization of the dielectric material.
+Without Dielectric: Electric field depends on charge and plate area. | With Dielectric: Electric field is reduced due to polarization of the dielectric.

 How does inserting a dielectric affect capacitance?